elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 10:00 standup in which the overwriting file name issues is discussed and parked.

 Peter understood that the file uploads issues were all to be parked, in favor of documentation.

-Cory (and Hannah) thought that the work on file uploads will be large and postponed until further discussion.
+Peter, Cory and Hannah thought that the work on file uploads will be large and postponed until further discussion.

 10:42 ticket created by Hem to make files upload in parallel as a prerequisite for other tickets.